syh7/DnDwiki/src/main/resources/parsed/darninia/session 7 - prison break.md

     - easier travel
     - certain items that are difficult to get
 - in return
-    - try to bring down Aristocats
+    - try to bring down [aristocats](https://bookstack.hemels.me/books/Darninia/page/the-blue-puffs)
     - bring support for Plebs
     - magical binding to join
     - do assignments